SONGS OF STRUGGLE

 Adelaide: Another television prgram but this one was a women’s lunchtime program hosted by a rather conservative host.
 I’d even go as far as to say ‘snotty nosed’.
 Peggy, being Peggy, was all smiles as they had their pre-show briefing.
 The hostess insisted Peggy sing “that delightful song ‘The First Time Ever I Saw Your Face’, and Peggy kept smiling and agreeing.
 It was then Lights, Camera and Action as Peggy was introduced – but when it came to the song Peggy triumphantly declared, “No, I’ve got another song I’d like to sing…. it’s called ‘I Am A Union Woman’.
 The hostess turned a shade of red as the song progressed.
 We howled with laughter all the way out of the studio.

 The usual concerts covered a lot of musical territory with a mix of traditional and contemporary songs and ballads however Ewan and Peggy (and I) thought it would be good to do a themed concert of ‘Songs of Struggle’.
 This recording, made by the AMWU, captures the spirit of songs of social change.
 It is a unique document and, of course, a wonderful journey with Ewan MacColl and Peggy Seeger, surely two of the most significant folk song voices and minds in the history of the world.
-There’s even some Australian references including a song they wrote (at my insistence) on that silly old bugger, Joh Bjeke Petersen.
+There are even some Australian references including a song they wrote (at my insistence) on that silly old bugger, Joh Bjeke Petersen.
 This was not just a program of political songs for it was truly an exploration of why people wrote them, where they sang them and how.
 As far as I know this is the only such concert of Ewan and Peggy performing this type of concert.

 I am very grateful for the cooperation of the AMWU in 2010 for so enthusiastically endorsing that this concert should live on.
 In particular I thank Caroline Pryor and the AMWU secretariat.